life00/awecron/README.md

 This behavior is especially noticeable when parallelism / concurrency is disabled because all the cronjobs are slowly completed in order and have higher chance to add up to more than 1 second.
 This might be considered an undesired behavior and that is what I thought initially.
 However, after thinking about this for a while I realized that it might be a good throttling mechanism that dynamically separates cronjobs into clusters by groups of cronjobs that successfully complete their task within a second.
 This may allow avoiding significant resource usage on low-end systems or when there are many demanding cronjobs.

 It appears that this bug may actually be considered as a (previously) _unknown feature_.
 I am not planning to change anything, and I am satisfied with current scheduling design.

+### Testing

+I have implemented some basic unit tests for awecron mostly as a way to practice creation of unit tests.
+I have written tests for all functions except for `main()` and `GetCfgDir()` because is it rather difficult or even impossible to test those in an isolated environment.
+In addition to that, I have also not tested the log output and fatal errors because of the complexity required (you may see my comments in `./awecron_test.go` file).
+At the end I managed to achieve 58.5% test coverage of the code.

+To run the tests use the command: `go test -v -cover`; or if you want to test a specific function: `go test -v -cover -run FunctionName`.

 ## To-Do